Feedback stabilization of switched systems under arbitrary switching: A convex characterization: Discrete-time control switched systems

-is UES. \end{enumerate} \end{defn} Intuitively, system~\eqref{eq:SwitchedSystemInput} is mode-independent feedback stabilizable if there exists a \emph{common} feedback law which stabilizes the system, regardless the underlying switching sequence.
-The user/controller thus does not need to observe the active mode of the switching sequence: it only needs to apply the feedback law $\Phi$.
-On the other hand, the system is \emph{mode-dependent} feedback stabilizable if there exist $M$ feedback maps, one for each mode.
-These maps, if applied when the corresponding mode is active, stabilize system~\eqref{eq:SwitchedSystemInput}; in this setting the user/controller needs to observe the current active mode, in order to apply the correct feedback law.
+is UES. \end{enumerate} \end{defn} Intuitively, system~\eqref{eq:SwitchedSystemInput} is \emph{mode-independent} feedback stabilizable if there exists a \emph{common} feedback law which stabilizes the system, regardless the underlying switching sequence; the user/controller does not need to observe the active mode of the switching sequence.
+On the other hand, the system is \emph{mode-dependent} feedback stabilizable if there exist $M$ feedback maps, one for each mode; in this setting the user/controller needs to observe the current active mode, in order to apply the correct feedback law.

 It is thus clear that IFS implies DFS.
-The other implication is not true: consider the scalar $2$-modes switched system

-defined by $a_1=a_2=1$ and $b_1=-1$, $b_2=1$.
-The feedback maps $\Phi_1,\Phi_2:\R\to \R$ defined by $\Phi_1(x):=x$ for all $x\in \R$ and $\Phi_2=-\Phi_1$ mode-dependently stabilize the system, since the closed loop is the identically $0$ map.
-On the other hand, it can be seen that there is no $\Phi:\R\to \R$ that stabilizes the system (in the mode-independent sense), as it will be clear after the subsequent result.
-Indeed, we are going to prove that the concepts of stabilizability introduced in~Definition~\ref{defn:StabNot} inherently embodies a form of implicit \emph{robustness} and that, without loss of generality, one can consider \emph{homogeneous of degree $1$} controllers. \begin{thm} Given $M\in \N_+$ and a set $\cF=\{(A_i,B_i)\in \R^{n\times n}\times \R^{n\times m}\;\vert\;i\in \M\}$, system~\eqref{eq:SwitchedSystemInput} is: \begin{itemize} \item[(A)] IFS if and only if there exists a homogeneous of degree~$1$ feedback control $\Phi:\R^n \to \R^m$ such that the closed-loop~\eqref{eq:modeIndSys} is RUES. \item[(B)] DFS if and only if there exist homogeneous of degree~$1$ feedback controls $\Phi_1,\dots,\Phi_M:\R^n\to \R^m$ such that the closed-loop~\eqref{eq:modeDepSys} is RUES. \end{itemize} \end{thm}
+The other implication is not true.
+For an example of a system that is DFS but not IFS we refer to~\cite[Example 5.1]{BlaMiaSav07}.
+We now recall a result, stating that the concepts of stabilizability introduced in~Definition~\ref{defn:StabNot} inherently embodies a form of implicit \emph{robustness} and that, without loss of generality, one can consider \emph{homogeneous of degree $1$} controllers. \begin{thm} Given $M\in \N_+$ and a set $\cF=\{(A_i,B_i)\in \R^{n\times n}\times \R^{n\times m}\;\vert\;i\in \M\}$, system~\eqref{eq:SwitchedSystemInput} is: \begin{itemize} \item[(A)] IFS if and only if there exists a homogeneous of degree~$1$ feedback control $\Phi:\R^n \to \R^m$ such that the closed-loop~\eqref{eq:modeIndSys} is RUES. \item[(B)] DFS if and only if there exist homogeneous of degree~$1$ feedback controls $\Phi_1,\dots,\Phi_M:\R^n\to \R^m$ such that the closed-loop~\eqref{eq:modeDepSys} is RUES. \end{itemize} \end{thm}